 Plant Health and Well-being of the Java Fern

-Here we want to focus on the measures that ensure that your hardy Java Fern plant enjoys being in your aquarium.
+Here I want to focus on the measures ensuring that your hardy Java Fern plant enjoys being in your aquarium.

 Circular Black to Brown Spots That Form on the Plant Leaves of Java Ferns